 Milos is so small that there is no better place than the other where to stop and sleep.
 I chose an area near the port (15min walk) and convenient to park.
 For this stay, I chose an Airbnb on € 40 a night, very nice, with a daily cleaning service.
 Are you a fan of Booking.com?
 So here 15€ discount for you.
 Just do the reservation through my invitation link or use the widget on your right side to book hotels.

 WHERE TO EAT:

-Like a good Italian, eating is more than necessary, you know what I mean… so I can recommend various places that I think can make you appreciate even more of this island.
-I love Greek cuisine, in Milos you can find fresh fish a good price.
+As a good Italian, eating is more than necessary, you know what I mean.
+So I can recommend various places that I think can make you appreciate even more of this island.
+I love Greek cuisine, in Milos, you can find fresh fish at a good price.